browserengineering/book/book/accessibility.md

 [^why-diff]: Screen readers need to help the user with operating
-    system actions such as logging in, starting applications, and switching between them.
-So it makes sense for the screen reader to be outside any application and to integrate with them through the operating system.
+    system actions such as logging in, starting applications, and switching between them, so it makes sense for the screen reader to be outside any application and to integrate with them through the operating system.